jatinkumar762/Design-Patterns-Java/Behavioral Pattern/Chain of Responsibility.md

 * An error logger handles error messages.

 #### Drawbacks
 * There is no guarantee provided in the pattern that a request will be handled.
-Request can traverse whole chain and fall off at the other end without ever being processed and we won't know it.
-* It is easy to misconfigure the chain when we are connecting successors.There is nothing in the pattern that will let us know of any such problems.
+* It is easy to misconfigure the chain when we are connecting successors.
+There is nothing in the pattern that will let us know of any such problems.
 Some handlers may be left unconnected to chain.

 #### References